 In the event of a settlement, with or without suit, the entire amount of the settlement is subject, after the payment of litigation costs and attorney fees, to the nonnegligent employer's full claim for reimbursement for compensation the employer has paid or has become obligated to pay and any special damages to which the employer may be entitled.
-(Lab.
-Code Secs.
-3860 and 3859.)
+Labor Code section 3859, 3860.

 Although Labor Code sections 3860 and 3859 do not specifically refer to the employee's expenditures for medical-legal costs, the District Court of Appeal, First Appellate District, held in State Compensation Insurance Fund v.
 W.C.A.B.
 (McDowell) (1977) 42 Cal.Comp.Cases 1023 (Published), that a defendant workers' compensation insurance carrier may assert as a credit, in a third party recovery, its expenditures for medical-legal costs.

 Likewise, rehabilitation benefits including temporary disability indemnity in connection therewith, and additional costs for items such as books and tuition, are compensation against which an employer is entitled credit to the extent of an employee's net third-party recovery.
 (Oldaker v.
 McGrath Steel Co.
 (1981) 46 Cal.Comp.Cases 186 (En Banc).)
 See also Salazar v.
 General Electric Company (1981) 46 Cal.Comp.Cases 233 (Panel Decision).